verdaux/BookNotes/Self Help/Assertive.md

 - [ ] You go ...
 With your eyes.
 And I interpret that to mean you are not with us in some way.
 - [ ] Have you noticed how you....?
+- [ ] If they deny their behaviour: Say " I may be wrong but Is it okay to point out this behaviour the next time you repeat it?"
 - [ ] I don't like it when you do....
 - [ ] I'm gonna come back when you're in a calmer mood
 - [ ] You are shouting at me.
 Are you sure this is the best way to resolve this problem?